ckeditor/ckeditor5/docs/framework/guides/tutorials/using-react-in-a-widget.md

 ## Before you start

-There is a couple of thing you should know before we start:
+There are a couple of things you should know before we start:

 * Since you are here, we assume you probably have at least some basic understanding of what React is and how it works.
 But what you might not know is that CKEditor 5 has an official {@link builds/guides/frameworks/react **Rich text editor component for React**} and it will be one of the key features used in this tutorial.
 Learning how to {@link builds/guides/frameworks/react#integrating-ckeditor-5-built-from-source use it in your project} is a good place to start.
 * In this tutorial, we are going to implement a block editor widget and that itself could give you an headache.
 We recommend you at least skim through the {@link framework/guides/tutorials/implementing-a-block-widget Implementing a block widget} tutorial to get a grip on editor widgets, their API and possible use–cases.